robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 Explaining with an example can be useful.
 Punching someone is not bad because it is impolite but it is bad because it is dangerous.
 The victim can have a reaction that may vary between doing nothing else and pardoning us for our unfairness up to killing us as a response to our assault.

-From a collective PoV, bullying someone by a group might lead us to the wrong conclusion that it is ok because it is not dangerous because the single one bullied by many has no options.

-Reality shows us that college mass shootings are related more to the bullying attitude than the availability of weapons.
-Which clearly plays a role in the seriousness of every incident but it is not the root cause.
+From a collective PoV, bullying someone by a group might lead us to the wrong conclusion that it is ok, being not so dangerous because the single one bullied by many has no options.
+Reality shows us that college mass shootings are related more to the bullying attitude rather than the availability of weapons.
+Which clearly plays a role in the seriousness of outcomes but it is not the root cause.

+Switzerland has more weapons for inhabitants than the USA but near-zero homicide cases and not any mass shooting event, which suggests to us that any kind of tools availability does not cause directly and necessarily the misuse of them but other factors should get into the scene.

+---

+### Conservation of value law

 Therefore, we might believe that assaulting or bullying someone is bad because it is not a nice action.
-Which is undoubtedly true from a reciprocal PoV, we would not be the victim.
-But at the same we cannot overlook that from a {society, culture, civilisation, king, etc.} actions are bad because they introduce a high level of unfairness and then they potentially lead with a bad outcome, hence forbidding those actions is about mitigating risks related to dangerous behaviour.
+Which is undoubtedly true from a reciprocal PoV: we would not like to be the victim.
+At the same time and in the same scenario, we cannot overlook that from a {society, culture, civilisation, king, etc.} actions are bad because they introduce a high level of unfairness and then they potentially lead with a destructive outcome.

+Hence forbidding those actions is about mitigating risks related to dangerous behaviour and related losses.

 You might be upset that good as ethics is aligned with good as practice and vice versa, also for their opposite.
 Or we might not even be surprised that human ethics developed in a way that {society, culture, civilisation, king, etc.} will have a sensitive natural selection advantage compared to others, e.g. who eat their own children (like the rumors about Communists were reporting once upon a time).